 While some artists are heavily based in traditional modalities of drawing, using drawing in preparatory ways, other artists will test the limits of what defines a “drawing” and push beyond the conventional boundaries, allowing for hybrid processes to be employed and combined.
 The use of such advances include, digital imaging, sculpture, performance, video, installation, painting and printmaking.

-This exhibition will highlight artists that employ traditional drawing processes, as well as artists who move across disciplines, using “drawing” as their foundation, with an emphasis on investigative and exploratory ways of drawing.
+This exhibition highlights artists that employ traditional drawing processes, as well as artists who move across disciplines, using “drawing” as their foundation, with an emphasis on investigative and exploratory ways of drawing.

 Chad Andrews • Judith Bemis • Laura Beyer Jackie Brown • Katlyn Brumfield • Debra Buchanan • Larry Butcher Youyun Chung • Larry Cressman Lilian Crum • Jay Del Greco • Jacqueline Diesing • Sarah Dugger • Todd Freeman • Michelle Friars Rachel Goldsmith • Helen Gotlib • Ashley Gunter • Lavinia Hanachiuc Jonathan Hanna • Betty Hendrix • Todd Herzberg • David Hile • Laura Hines Jiayin Hu • Karolina Kawiaka • Sarah Knill • David Kohan • Kip Kowalski • Geneviève L'Heureux • Wayne Madsen Rebecca Mancia • Emily Mayo • John McKaig • Matthew McLaughlin • Rosemary Meza-DesPlas • James Mullen • Jennifer Nelson • Darren Oberto • Ashley Pigford • Gail Postal • Sara Wissinger Fulden • Janet Schaffer • Pamela Sloan • Scott Teplin • Wen Yu • Jacob Zapor • Arienne Zimmerman